 Clean and Sober is a movie about a successful real estate agent named Daryl Poynter (played by Michael Keaton) who suffers from substance abuse.

-Poynter is addicted to cocaine and loses a lot of his companies money to addiction.
-He ends up in a sticky situation when he wakes up next to a woman who has had a heart attack.
-As he attempts to flee the situation, Poynter checks into a rehab center to hide.
+Poynter has a cocaine addiction problem and loses a lot of his company’s money due to his addiction.
+He ends up in a sticky situation when he wakes up next to a woman who had a heart attack.
+As he attempts to flee the situation, Poynter checks himself into a rehab center to hide.

 During his time at the treatment center, Poynter realizes that his life is a mess and he is indeed an addict.
-Poynter falls in love with Charlie who dies in a car crash, and this almost led him to relapse.
+Poynter falls in love with Charlie who dies in a car crash, which nearly causes him to relapse.

 6. Drugstore Cowboy (1989)